by Matt Slick

 If genetics is what determines morality, then we must conclude that nothing is inherently morally right or wrong.
 There is only survivability and non-survivability, and morality is whatever aids in surviving.
 But this has problems.
 Rape, for example, which is considered morally reprehensible by societies, would potentially result in an increase in offspring.
 So if that which is moral assists in survivability, then rape would necessarily be moral by the genetic-survivability definition given above.
 Also, what about theft where a person has higher intelligence and is more capable of stealing without getting caught and punished?
 This would result in an increase in "morality" by his theft, aiding his survivability and passing on his genes to offspring.

 See the problem?

-But if we are to say that murder, rape, and theft are morally wrong, then we are saying that there's something inherently wrong to actions.
+But if we are to say that murder, rape, and theft are morally wrong, then we are saying that there's something inherently wrong with actions.
 Such an assertion cannot be based in genetics because actions, genetically speaking, are neither good nor bad.
 They are just actions.
 For an action to be wrong by nature, there must be a standard by which we judge such actions.
 Since it cannot be that morality is genetically based, there must be something other than genetics that provides moral objectivity.

-Of course, as a Christian I would assert that God is the ultimate objective standard by which morality is measured.
+Of course, as a Christian, I would assert that God is the ultimate objective standard by which morality is measured.

 See related articles